Vytek/LSky-Dynamic-Skydome-Unity/README.md

 - There will be no support for HDRP / LDRP / Job System / ECS.
 - I will try to give some support to this asset in my free time, but I do not promise to bring great features.

+# Celeste

+- I did not receive any type of feedback on celestial dynamic sky mobile, however the support to this asset continues from here: https://acwport.wixsite.com/celestedynamicsky/celeste-mobile-lock

+- If in February I do not receive anything about this asset(celeste mobile) I will not update it again.

 # Screenshots

 <img src="LSky Images/LSky_Image_8.jpg">